Analysis: Tough rules and tight credit may thwart UK housing hopes

 But he has met fierce opposition.
 Local authorities say they have given permission for 400,000 homes that developers have yet to build, with some sitting there waiting for prices to rise.

-“Construction could stimulate the economy if developers would get off their backsides, to be perfectly blunt,” said Clyde Loakes, a Labour Party councilor and vice-chairman of the non-partisan Local Government Authority’s housing committee.
+“Construction could stimulate the economy if developers would get off their backsides, to be perfectly blunt,” said Clyde Loakes, a Labour Party councillor and vice-chairman of the non-partisan Local Government Authority’s housing committee.

 Looser planning rules are not the answer, he argued.
 “We are the ones that ultimately will have to pick up the pieces of any poor housing developments while the developer moves on with a fast profit.”